 If you want to see a recent example of confluence, check out the video below:

 Price action is (and will probably remain) one of the most searched topics online when it comes to Forex trading.
 However, having a process to apply price action to your trading is absolutely essential.
 Whether or not you use the process highlighted in this article, I strongly suggest you write it down in your own words.
 A good thing to do next might be grabbing the One Page Trading Plan template I have.
 That template has helped me and lot of trader structure our trading plan on a single sheet of paper.
 Oh, and it's free!

-Let’s keep in touch in the Facebook group!
+Let's keep in touch in the Facebook group!
 Are you a price action trader?
 What are the things you consider or find difficult on that topic?
-What do you think is required for successful price action trading?
+What do you think is required for having a successful price action strategy?
 Comment below ⬇️